Specialist General Medical Council (GMC) Lawyers

 What type of GMC matters can Olliers assist with?

-- Assisting Doctors with notifications to the GMC
+- Assisting doctors with notifications to the GMC

 - Providing expert advice during the course of GMC investigations